 When your back is aching, it’s not funny.
-Whether your discomfort is localised to a stiff neck, lower back ache or shooting sciatica pain, or you have more general postural pain, it stops you from fully physically functioning.
+Whether your discomfort is localised to a stiff neck, lower back pain problems or shooting sciatica pain, or you have more general postural pain, it stops you from fully physically functioning.

 In fact, if you’re sitting at your desk now, you may like to take a moment to inspect your office chair and immediate workstation.
 Are you sitting comfortably?
 Does your back feel any stress at all when you sit like you normally do?
 Your desk posture has a major effect on various aspects of your health, especially the condition of your neck, shoulders and back.